Woman on Fire

 So far, my favorite read of the year.

-This book is genre-bending; the hold-your-breath suspense of a thriller, the captivating and sadly true elements of historical fiction, and the heat of a romance.
+This book is genre bending: the hold-your-breath suspense of a thriller, the captivating, sadly true elements of historical fiction, and the heat of a romance.

 No summary I write will do this story justice, but here we go: badass and brilliant young journalist Jules Roth receives an unusual and highly confidential assignment… she's been asked by her boss to locate a painting stolen by the Nazis more than 75 years earlier.
 World-renowned shoe designer Ellis Baum wants this portrait of a beautiful, mysterious woman for deeply personal reasons, but Jules doesn't have much time; the famous designer is dying.
 As Jules begins her investigation, she quickly learns the stakes are higher than she could have ever imagined, and the art world has a dark and disturbing underbelly.